Mercy and I grew up in the 1980s in India, we miss everything about the 80s.

 Ironically, what the industry calls as the "bridge-to-luxury" segment is a lost opportunity in India's horology scene.
 The bridge-to-luxury segment is supposed to help customers moving from the contemporary brands upwards; educate customers on what they're buying, and create an unforgettable ownership experience.
 India lacks serious contenders in this space, where today's gents are left with no choices but to buy also-rans from one of the many shopping mall watch brands with no originality.

-The "bridge-to-luxury" segment is a lost opportunity in India's horology scene
+The "bridge-to-luxury" segment is a lost opportunity in India's horology scene.

 While home teams were continuing to strengthen distribution and retail channels, a quiet revolution has been shaking up the horology scene worldwide.

 Watch Microbrands are being independently founded and owned by people that are passionate about watches, personal fashion, and horology.
-They produce watches with popular themes (like racing, diving, and sports) in limited quantities, and sell online through their own websites, social media forums, and specialised eCommerce websites.
+They produce watches with popular themes (like racing, diving, and sports) in limited quantities, and sell online through their own websites, social media forums, and specialized eCommerce websites.

 Most watch microbrands produce watches by sourcing world-class components, outsourcing production, and have in-house final assembly and quality check procedures.
 Since they sell directly to customers without the distribution or retail model, they are able to pass on the savings directly and offer high-quality watches at prices much lower than that of luxury watch retail prices.